ibn-xu/CFA3_LOS/CFAIII_LOS.md

 i. discuss **equity investment style** classifications.

 - HBSA
-  - Morning-star & Thomsom Reuters Lipper
+  - Morning-star & Thomsom Reuters Lipper: 1 or 0
-  - MSCI & FTSE
+  - MSCI & FTSE: one stock can have more than one style
 - RBSA
 - Self-identification